 When it comes to renting in Malta, you need to take into consideration the following expenses:

 - If you are bringing a pet, the landlord may require a larger deposit, and/or pet insurance on your part.

-- Agent’s fee (equivalent to half of one month’s rent, plus VAT)
+- Consultant’s fee (equivalent to half of one month’s rent, plus VAT)

-- Utility fees (power & water) some landlords charge a fixed fee, others charge according to consumption.
+- Utility fees (power & water): some landlords charge a fixed fee, while others charge according to consumption.

 - Additional fees (television, wifi, additional services)